vraj9860/c0vidDATA/README.md

 - SQL queries for COVID-19 data cleaning and analysis
 - Data visualization using Tableau for vaccination trends
-- Exploration of key metrics like confirmed cases, deaths, and vacination
+- Exploration of key metrics like confirmed cases, deaths, and vaccination
 - Comparative analysis across countries and regions

 ## Prerequisites